24/7 EMERGENCY SERVICE AVAILABLE — CALL (864) XXX-XXXX Request a free estimate

 Do I need a permit for drain field work in SC?

 Yes.
-SCDES (the South Carolina Department of Environmental Services, which replaced SCDES in July 2024) requires permits for all septic and drain field modifications.
+SCDES (the South Carolina Department of Environmental Services, which replaced DHEC in July 2024) requires permits for all septic and drain field modifications.
 We handle the entire process.

 What causes a drain field to fail?